Linux-Club-KSU/copyparty-LCKSU/README.md

 the self-contained "binary" (recommended!)  [copyparty-sfx.py](https://github.com/9001/copyparty/releases/latest/download/copyparty-sfx.py) will unpack itself and run copyparty, assuming you have python installed of course

+if you only need english, [copyparty-en.py](https://github.com/9001/copyparty/releases/latest/download/copyparty-en.py) is the same thing but smaller

 you can reduce the sfx size by repacking it; see [./docs/devnotes.md#sfx-repack](./docs/devnotes.md#sfx-repack)